 For additional information and services provided through MCEC, please visit the MCEC website.

 - Big Brothers & Big Sisters of North Alabama (256-880-2123)

 - Boys & Girls Club (256-534-6060)

 - Downtown Rescue Mission (256-536-2441)

 Parents Impact Aid is a federal program that provides financial resources to schools impacted by federally-owned, tax-exempt properties in the military and other communities.
 These funds become part of our District’s operating budget and are critical to helping us with resources for our students and teachers.

-Parent/Guardians who have not received an Impact Aid Program Survey Form, please see link below to download the Impact Aid Program Survey Form.
 Please be sure to return your completed form to your child’s school of origin.
 Online versions of the forms may be found on the Impact Aid page.
-If there are questions on how to complete the Impact Aid Program Survey Form, please contact Student Welfare and Social Services at (256) 428-6893.
+If there are questions on how to complete the Impact Aid Program Survey Form, please contact Student Welfare and Social Services at (256) 428-6893

 HCS encourages parents to make a reasonable attempt to discuss and resolve concerns directly with the appropriate teacher, counselor, and/or principal at the lowest possible level.
 If all steps have been followed and an agreed-upon resolution has not been reached, please complete the form below and submit it to the Student Welfare Department to best facilitate resolution of your concern in a timely manner.
 If this matter is related to bullying/harassment/intimidation, please refer to Bullying, Harassment or Intimidation Reporting Form, (GS-P1-F1) located on the website of your assigned school.